'Our message to the world is...'

 Video

 Tens of thousands of people protested in Washington over gun laws.
-What was their message to the rest of the world?
-Video by Hannah Long-Higgins
+Here's what they wanted to say.

 -